 Requirements for entry into the LVN to BSN Program:

-- A current CSUSM student or an applicant to the University as a Transfer Student for entry in Fall 2012.
-If you are not a current, matriculated student at CSUSM, you must be admitted to the University by June 1, 2012, in order to be considered for admission to our Fall 2012 LVN to BSN program.
+- A current CSUSM student or an applicant to the University as a Transfer Student for Fall admission.
+If you are not a current, matriculated student at CSUSM, you must be admitted to the University by June 1st in order to be considered for admission to our Fall LVN to BSN program.

 - Completion of the Pre-Nursing Core, or their equivalents, with an overall GPA of 2.75.
-For entry in Fall 2012, all Pre-Nursing Core courses or equivalents must be completed by the end of the Spring 2012 semester.
-We do not have a limit on how many Core courses can be in progress in the Spring 2012 semester.
+For program entry, all Pre-Nursing Core courses or equivalents must be completed by the end of the Spring semester prior to Fall admission.
+We do not have a limit on how many Core courses can be in progress in the Spring semester.

 - Students must complete prerequisite (Pre-Nursing Core) courses with a grade of C or better (grade of C- is not acceptable), and courses with substandard grades can be repeated only once.
 This includes any science labs which may be listed as separate courses.
 For repeated Pre-Nursing Core courses, the first grade earned will be averaged with the second grade earned, in the calculation of the overall Core GPA.

 - Minimum overall college/university GPA and at least 2.0

 - Applicants must show proof of being IV Certified.
 Proof of IV certification must be submitted to our School of Nursing by the submittal deadline for a Fall admit to the program.

 - Students must successfully pass the LVN Nursing Skills Assessment, covering skills learned from LVN coursework or equivalent military training.
 If students do not pass the Assessment, they cannot be admitted to this program, and must seek admission to one of our other BSN programs, if desired.
 More details of this assessment are provided via the separate link, LVN Skills Assessment.